 A common question for those who have been injured in an Uber or Lyft accident is, “Can I file a suit against the company?”

 Both ridesharing companies are very good at what they do.
 This is why they classify their drivers as independent contractors rather than employees.
-This essentially relieves them of responsibility if one of their divers causes an accident.
+This essentially relieves them of responsibility if one of their drivers causes an accident.

 It is more likely that you will succeed in obtaining compensation through Uber or Lyft insurance coverage.
 Going after the companies themselves is a difficult prospect, and it is really a last resort if you are not properly compensated for your injury.
 You must prove the company itself was to blame for the accident, and it is an uphill battle.